 Weight loss plans fall into several categories:

--Low-carb Diets such as South Beach Diet and the Atkins Diet
+3. Low-carb Diets such as South Beach Diet, Atkins, Keto and Paleo Diet.

--Fad Diets such as the Cabbage Soup Diet and the Maple Syrup-Lemon Juice-Cayenne Pepper Diet.
+4. Fad Diets such as the Cabbage Soup Diet and the Maple Syrup-Lemon Juice-Cayenne Pepper Diet.

-Diets based on exercise have also become popular and may include dieting recommendations in addition to the workout videos.
+Diets based on exercise have also become popular, and may include food recommendations in addition to the workout videos.